earlfogel/food/README.md

 In another pan, saute zuccini, turnip and garlic in 1 tbsp olive oil, stirring occasionally.

-In a large mixing bowl, combine zucchini, rice, parsley, emmenthal and 2/3 squash mixture.
+In a large mixing bowl, combine zucchini, rice, emmenthal and 2/3 squash mixture.

 In a food processor, blend remaining squash mixture with eggs, cream and half the Romano, then stir into other mix and season with salt.